colecode-ph/logs-analysis/README.md

 ## How to run it ##

-The file is an executable so it can be is by typing `log_report.py` from the command line.
+The file is an executable so it can be is by typing `./log_report.py` from the command line.

 ## SQL used to create the view used in query #3 ##

 The third query in log_report.py is against a view which was created with the following:

-    `
     CREATE VIEW error_requests AS
     SELECT time::date AS date,
     COUNT(*) AS requests,
     COUNT(*) FILTER(WHERE status LIKE '4%' OR status LIKE '5%') AS errors FROM log
-    GROUP BY time::date;`
+    GROUP BY time::date;